phit3/large_scale_transformation_prediction/README.md

 mv /path/to/D1.npy /path/to/project/data
 ```

 Modify the config file (config.yaml) as needed.
 It contains an example config, which should be straight forward to adapt.
-At least the file name base (data_fname) of your dataset should be set accordingly.
+At least the file name base (data_fname) of your dataset and the checkpoint file name (cp_fname) should be set accordingly.

 ```yaml
 data_params: